 cross, it worships, the world left out, and all known in heaven before God.
 He gave Himself that He might gather into one.
 But here I anticipate a little, for I am speaking as yet of the object, not of the active power.
-I apprehend that what separates the saint from evil, what makes him holy, is the revelation of an object (I mean, of course, through the Holy Ghost working), which draws his soul to *that* as good, and *thereby* reveals evil to him, and makes him judge it in spirit and soul: his knowledge of good and evil is, then, not a mere uneasy conscience, but sanctification; that is, sanctification is resting, by the enlightening of the Holy Ghost, on an object, which, by its nature, purifies the affections by being their object&#8212;creates them through the power of grace.
-Even under law it had this form, &#8220;Be ye holy for I am holy&#8221;; though, I admit, it there partook necessarily of the character of the dispensation.
+I apprehend that what separates the saint from evil, what makes him holy, is the revelation of an object (I mean, of course, through the Holy Ghost working), which draws his soul to *that* as good, and *thereby* reveals evil to him, and makes him judge it in spirit and soul: his knowledge of good and evil is, then, not a mere uneasy conscience, but sanctification; that is, sanctification is resting, by the enlightening of the Holy Ghost, on an object, which, by its nature, purifies the affections by being their object -- creates them through the power of grace.
+Even under law it had this form, "Be ye holy for I am holy"; though, I admit, it there partook necessarily of the character of the dispensation.
 In the cross we have these two great principles perfectly brought out.
-Love is clearly shewn, the blessed object which draws the heart; yet the most solemn judgment of and separation from all evil; such is God&#8217;s perfectness&#8212;the foolishness and weakness of God.
+Love is clearly shewn, the blessed object which draws the heart; yet the most solemn judgment of and separation from all evil; such is God's perfectness -- the foolishness and weakness of God.
 Divine attraction in love, evil in all its horror and forms, perfectly abhorred by him who is attracted and attaches himself to that.
-The soul goes with sin, *as sin,* to love, and goes there because love thus displayed has shewn him that it is sin, in being made sin for us.
+The soul goes with sin, as sin, to love, and goes there because love thus displayed has shewn him that it is sin, in being made sin for us.
 This is the power objectively that separates from evil, and ends all connection with it; for I die then to all the nature I lived to.
 Evil ceases to be, through faith, as I live hereafter in blessed activity in love.
-But I have, perhaps, dwelt long enough on what objectively gathers and gives fellowship; and surely, our fellowship, communion, is in that which is good&#8212;and as heavenly by no evil being there.
+But I have, perhaps, dwelt long enough on what objectively gathers and gives fellowship; and surely, our fellowship, communion, is in that which is good -- and as heavenly by no evil being there.
 Imperfectly realised no doubt here, but so far as it is not, fellowship is destroyed, for the flesh has none.
-Hence it is said: &#8220;If we walk in the light as God is in the light, we have fellowship one with another.&#8221; But we cannot walk out of darkness but by walking in the light, that is, with God: and God is love, and were He not, we could not walk there.
+Hence it is said: "If we walk in the light as God is in the light, we have fellowship one with another".
+But we cannot walk out of darkness but by walking in the light, that is, with God: and God is love, and were He not, we could not walk there.

-But we have other privileges; God&#8217;s love in Christ is not only an object which gathers&#8212;it is an activity which does so.
+But we have other privileges; God's love in Christ is not only an object which gathers -- it is an activity which does so.
 Love is relative; it acts and shews itself.
 Hence God has acted.
 It is not the silent depths of self-consciousness which heathenism made of God, as mere intellect, though erroneously supposing matter equally eternal, receiving merely form from